tstreamDOTh/react360-devc/README.md

 `npm run start`

-If you find any issues or face any problem installing, create a new new github issue on github or reach me on @TheWizardJS
+If you find any issues or face any problem installing, create a new new github issue on github or reach me on twitter https://twitter.com/TheWizardJS

 ### Some awesome videos to start with